mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If populating the `path` field: Create an UpdatePath using the provisional ratchet tree and GroupContext.
-Any new member (from an add proposal) MUST be exluded from the resolution during the computation of the UpdatePath.
+Any new member (from an add proposal) MUST be excluded from the resolution during the computation of the UpdatePath.
 The `leaf_key_package` for this UpdatePath must have a `parent_hash` extension.
   Note that the KeyPackage in the `UpdatePath` effectively updates an existing KeyPackage in the group and thus MUST adhere to the same restrictions as